New here? Start with the complete side hustle guide →

 Create multiple pin variations for every blog post.
 Research your keywords before you create.
 Plan seasonally so you’re ahead of the curve.
 And build a simple monthly planning habit so you’re never staring at an empty queue.

 Pinterest rewards creators who show up consistently with fresh, relevant content.
-The content ideas are out there — you just need a system for finding and using them.
+The ideas are out there — you just need a system for finding and using them.

 Next step: Pinterest for Bloggers: How to Get Free Traffic in 2026

-Lee Warren-Blake profile Picture
+Lee Warren-Blake profile headshot Picture

 About Lee Warren-Blake